Note: This post was written in 2014.

-My friend and I decided to go on holiday (yeah I went on holiday while traveling) to a warmer climate.
+My partner and I decided to go on holiday (yeah I went on holiday while traveling) to a warmer climate.
 Turns out, Jordan can be down right chilly in March.

-We could have rented a car, but there’s no way I would have been able to cope with driving there, and my friend doesn’t drive.
-While there seem to be few rules of the road, there are plenty of speed bumps that sometimes appear out of nowhere.
+We could have rented a car, but there’s no way I would have been able to cope with driving there, and my partner doesn’t drive.
+While there seem to be few rules of the road, there are plenty of speed bumps that appear out of nowhere.
 Sometimes two-way streets become one-way because there are a lot of cars going one direction and they just decide to drive in the oncoming lanes.
-Most lanes aren’t really marked, and even when they are they sometimes disappear suddenly.
+Most lanes aren’t really marked, and even when they are they can disappear suddenly.
 Parking is a nightmare.
 People manage to squeeze their cars into spots that seemed to defy the laws of space and time.
 Everyone speeds, everywhere, even on winding mountain roads.
 There are few traffic lights.
 The traffic jams during rush hours (morning, lunch, evening) are crazy.
 You don’t get a turn, you take it or you’ll be sitting in one spot for a few hours.
 If you have nerves of steel and can be very aggressive while driving, give it a chance, you’ll see way more of the country that way.
-If you don’t, get a driver, we recommend Richard.)
+If you don’t, get a driver, we recommend Richard (contact me if you’d like info on how to get ahold of him).

 Richard took us to the Amman Pasha Hotel for 25 JOD ($35) which is the standard fare.
 It takes roughly an hour during light traffic.
 The hotel was excellent.
 I highly recommend it, although some of their rooms are significantly better than others.

 For some reason I didn’t take a picture of our second room.
+(I blame exhaustion.)
 It was also 33 JOD ($46.60) a night, but it was just big enough to fit a queen bed in and shuffle around.
+The bathroom had only a shower–no tub–and was itty bitty.